Mohamed-awad/Linux-Server-Configuration/README.md

 sudo ufw allow 123/udp
 sudo ufw enable

-# in this repository the key file is exist that called "linux_file_key"
+# in this repository the key file is exist that called "linux_file_key.pub"